pub struct Client { /* private fields */ }Expand description

 required: falseSpecifies the resource types that you want included in the response.
 The format of each resource type is

-returns all Amazon EC2 resources (which includes EC2 instances).
-Specifying a resource type ofec2:instance
+service[:resourceType].
+For example, specifying a service ofec2returns all Amazon EC2 resources (which includes EC2 instances).
+Specifying a resource type ofec2:instancereturns only EC2 instances.You can’t specify both this parameter and the

 required: falseSpecifies whether to include details regarding the compliance with the effective tag policy.
 Set this to

-to determine whether resources are compliant with the tag policy and to get details.exclude_compliant_resources(bool)
+trueto determine whether resources are compliant with the tag policy and to get details.exclude_compliant_resources(bool)/set_exclude_compliant_resources(Option<bool>):

 required: falseSpecifies whether to exclude resources that are compliant with the tag policy.
 Set this to

-) in the same request.
-If you specify both, you get anInvalid Parameter
+ResourceTypeFiltersparameter in the same request.
+If you do, you get anInvalid Parameterexception.You can’t specify both this parameter and the

 An ARN (Amazon Resource Name) uniquely identifies a resource.
 For more information, see Amazon Resource Names (ARNs) and Amazon Web Services Service Namespaces in the Amazon Web Services General Reference.